-Last updated on July 4th, 2018
+Last updated on November 5th, 2022

 1. Arizona is one of the four corner states.
 Other three being New Mexico, Colorado, and Utah.
-It means that you can be in all four states at the same time when you are at the four corner (where the boundaries of four states meet, the point is marked by the Four Corners Monument).[1,20]
+It means that you can be in all four states at the same time when you are at the four corners (where the boundaries of four states meet, the point is marked by the Four Corners Monument).[1,20]

 2. Arizona joined the union as the 48th state and hence it is the last of the contiguous states to do so.